varugheseben/edurek-data_science/Machine Learning/Introduction.md

 Because the model has never encountered the test data during its training phase, test accuracy serves as the ultimate reality check for how the model will perform in the real world (**generalization**).

+  **Test Accuracy vs Training Accuracy**
+  Comparing these two metrics tells you a lot about the health of your model:
+- **Good Generalization:** : Training accuracy and test accuracy are both high and close to each other (e.g., 92% training, 91% test).
+- **Overfitting** : Training accuracy is very high, but test accuracy is significantly lower (e.g., 99% training, 75% test).
+This means the model memorized the training data's noise and quirks rather than learning the actual underlying patterns.
+- **Undefitting** : Both training accuracy and test accuracy are low.
+This means the model is too simple to capture the underlying trends in the data.

 ## Lab
 - [Training the Model using Linear Regression](https://github.com/varugheseben/edurek-data_science/blob/main/Machine%20Learning/Chapter-1.ipynb)
 - [Training the Model using Labelled Data](https://github.com/varugheseben/edurek-data_science/blob/main/Machine%20Learning/Chapter_2.ipynb)